Tents, shelters and huts

 Tents are the most common form of field accommodation.
 The polar pyramid, the Antarctic dome and the smaller Bechervaise (known as ‘Beche’) tents are provided on the continent.
 The dome tent is also used on Heard Island.

 If you are staying for any length out in the field, you may stay in more permanent or durable types of accommodation, such as an Apple hut or a traverse van.

 The AAD has researched different kinds of field accommodation products that can be used in Antarctica in an effort to improve the energy efficiency and environmental impact of field accommodation.
-The outcomes of this research are detailed in the Field Accommodation Review Report.

 There are a number of long term field huts and remote refuges accessible from all four Australian stations.
 All are equipped with emergency food rations, cookers and lighting.
 Not all field huts are wired for 240 volt equipment.
 If your program requires the use of electric power, check with the electrical supervisor or the plant inspector on station.